Ethereum-ERD/dev-upgradeable/README.md

     approxPartialRedemptionHint,
     approxPartialRedemptionHint))

-  /* Finally, perform the on-chain redemption, passing the truncated EUSD amount, the correct hints, and the expected
+  /* Finally, perform the on-chain redemption, passing the truncated USDE amount, the correct hints, and the expected
   * ICR of the final partially redeemed trove in the sequence.
   */
-  await troveManager.redeemCollateral(truncatedEUSDAmount,
+  await troveManager.redeemCollateral(truncatedUSDEAmount,
     firstRedemptionHint,
     exactPartialRedemptionHint[0],
     exactPartialRedemptionHint[1],